liammcinroy/good/vim/readme.md

     - tab / enter: select

+    - Ctrl-m: change to navigate

     - Ctrl-w: clear search

   - Ctrl-space: open menu

     - normal just navigate buffers within tab; navigate with j, k

+      - use / to enter search mode, Ctrl-m to go back to navigate

     - c on buffer to close it (`bd` basically), w to do `bw` basically.

     - l: list tabs, navigate with j, k

+      - m to rename tab for search

     - b: list bookmarks, create bookmark (use A)

     - w: list workspaces, s to toggle save mode, enter to reload/save one

+      - delete with d, create new blank with N. save old, save old as new, create blank, then overwrite new

     - o: open file opener (doesn't search...); r to reindex files